thenickedwards/duels_mapping/README.md

 ### Development Installation & Setup

-First we will need to build a .env file at the root of the project.
+For convenience I've built out a bash script at the root of the project, [duels_mapping.sh](./duels_mapping.sh).
+There are instructions commented out near the top of the file and below is a quick summary.
+Before running, you'll need to build a .env file at the root of the project.
 Only a few variables are needed.
 If you'd like to match my process, I typically name my virtual environment to match the repo, for example:

 ```
 VENV_NAME=duels_mapping